ideoplex/jersey-gson/README.md

 jersey-gson
 ===========

-Sample java web application with jersey and gson that displays a list of users in a [Datatables](http://datatables.net/) table.
+Sample java web application with jersey and custom gson serialiation/deserialization to displays a list of users in a [Datatables](http://datatables.net/) table.
 The application retrieves the users via Datatables ajax.
 User edits are submitted to the server and successful response is applied to the local data set in the browser.
 Long cell text will be truncated with an ellipsis.

 Users can be added via a [Bootstrap](http://getbootstrap.com/) Modal dialog.
 Users are kept in memory and are not persisted.

-The application tests demonstrate the use of [Selenium](http://www.seleniumhq.org/) automation for the addition of users.
+The application tests demonstrate the use of [Selenium](http://www.seleniumhq.org/) automation for the addition of users and the use of jersey-client with gson.

 The application can be run from the command line via: